 The holiday season is quickly approaching and with it, comes lots of holiday stress!
-Before we know it, 2018 will be knocking on our door.
+Before we know it, the new year will be knocking on our door.
 What thoughts immediately come to mind as you begin to think and prepare your heart for the upcoming festivities?
 Do your thoughts turn to the joy of spending time with family and friends, all that you are thankful for, or to the celebration of Christ’s birth?

-Maybe, it’s the thought of time away from work responsibilities allowing for some much anticipated relaxation.
+Maybe, it’s the thought of time away from work responsibilities allowing for some much-anticipated relaxation.
 Unfortunately for many, this season brings thoughts of stressful times to mind.

 Maybe your thoughts are more fixated on:

 How am I going to financially afford to give to our children and others?

 How am I going to get through this holiday season, when it’s a reminder of all of the losses I have experienced in life?

 How do I handle spending another holiday alone?